chemprop/chemprop/docs/source/autoapi/models/metrics/index.rst

    Helper class that provides a standard way to create an ABC using inheritance.

-   .. py:method:: forward(preds, targets, mask, *args) -> torch.Tensor
+   .. py:method:: forward(preds, targets, mask, *args)

       Calculate a tensor of shape `b x t` containing the unreduced loss values.